June 24, 2020: Battling Cybersecurity Threats: Role of Congressional Oversight

 Nov.
 10, 2017: Current Issues in Immigration Law

-More than 90 people attended the Levin Center at Wayne Law's Nov.
-10 symposium in Detroit, "Current Issues in Immigration Law: Detention, 'Sanctuary Cities,' and the 'Travel Ban.'"
+On November 10, 2017, at the Wayne State University Law School in Detroit, the Levin Center held a day-long symposium on "Current Issues in Immigration Law: Detention, 'Sanctuary Cities,' and the 'Travel Ban.’"

 The event brought together top scholars and leaders from across the country to discuss the following topics: